Improving the employee experience: how to build a usable internal web portal

 This, however, is an anomaly.
 First impressions are often the only ones that count, so make sure it is good, even if it's a small one.

 Overall, it is likely easier to launch a successful consumer project than to create an employee portal, but you can’t underestimate the value to a company of a tool to take care of all their everyday needs while they concentrate on succeeding and enjoying their work.
-It’s not for the faint hearted, but it is a worthwhile pursuit.
+It’s not for the faint hearted, but it is a worthwhile pursuit for a great employee experience.